DemocraciaEnRed/sheet-mapper/README.md

 ### The classic way

-Copy your code to your server, execute the build, and launch the server.
+Copy your code to your server, create the `.env` file for production, and execute the build, and launch the server.
 That's it.
 No need to do anything else.

 ```
 # build for production and launch server